rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-04-Clippy-removes-plugin-interface.md

----
-layout: post
-title: "Clippy is removing its plugin interface"
-author: Philipp Krones
++++
+layout = "post"
-description: "Now that compiler plugins are deprecated, Clippy is removing its deprecated plugin interface"
-team: the Dev tools team (Clippy) <https://www.rust-lang.org/governance/teams/dev-tools#clippy>
+title = "Clippy is removing its plugin interface" author = "Philipp Krones" description = "Now that compiler plugins are deprecated, Clippy is removing its deprecated plugin interface" team = "the Dev tools team (Clippy) <https://www.rust-lang.org/governance/teams/dev-tools#clippy>"
----
++++

 Today, we're announcing that Clippy will completely remove its plugin interface.
 Using the plugin interface has been deprecated for about one and a half year now